Updated on 2025-08-13 GMT+08:00

-This section introduces how to deploy an application quickly by upgrading Kubernetes workload images.
+This section introduces how to quickly deploy an application in a CCE cluster by upgrading Kubernetes workload images.

 Prerequisites